Placdotech/DP-Coding-Plant-Journal/README.md

 ## Security

 In this web application, we have largely refrained from relying on the Django authentication module.
 Instead, we have established our own user model and custom forms.
 Authentication takes place through a 'user_key' generated using the Python module 'secret'.
-If there is a need to store additional or sensitive data beyond 'Diary' and 'Media' information, it is advisable to consider altering the entire authorization and authentication framework.
+If there is a need to store additional or sensitive data beyond 'Diary' and 'Media' information, it is advisable to consider altering the entire authorization and authentication process.